WireGuard/wintun/README.md

 ## Usage

-After loading the driver and creating a network interface the typical way using [SetupAPI](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/setupapi), open `\\.\Device\WINTUN%d` as Local System, where `%d` is the [LUID](https://docs.microsoft.com/en-us/windows/desktop/api/ifdef/ns-ifdef-_net_luid_lh) index (`NetLuidIndex` member) of the network device.
+After loading the driver and creating a network interface the typical way using [SetupAPI](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/setupapi), open `\\.\Global\WINTUN%d` as Local System, where `%d` is the [LUID](https://docs.microsoft.com/en-us/windows/desktop/api/ifdef/ns-ifdef-_net_luid_lh) index (`NetLuidIndex` member) of the network device.
 You may then [`ReadFile`](https://docs.microsoft.com/en-us/windows/desktop/api/fileapi/nf-fileapi-readfile) and [`WriteFile`](https://docs.microsoft.com/en-us/windows/desktop/api/fileapi/nf-fileapi-writefile) bundles of packets of the following format:

 ```
 +------------------------------+